cwshu/NCTU_OS_2015_HW3/spec.rst

    c.
 Third, shared libraries

-      Like process name, shared libraries.
+      Like process name, shared libraries can be easily identified by the library file names.
       ::

          7fde68109000-7fde682a4000 r-xp 00000000 08:06 8787453  /usr/lib/libc-2.22.so